 It therefore makes sense to bring a full country map of India with you.
 Freytag & Berndt produce the best country map, while Nelles covers parts of the country with 1:1,500,000 regional maps.
 These are generally excellent, but cost a fortune if you buy the complete set.
 Their double-sided map of the Himalayas is useful for roads and planning and has some detail but is not sufficient as a trekking map.
 Ttk, a Chennai-based company, publishes basic state maps which are widely available in India, and in some specialized travel and map shops in the UK such as Stanfords; these are poorly drawn but useful for road distances.
 The Indian Railways map at the back of the publication Trains at a Glance is useful for planning railway journeys.

-You can sometimes get larger-scale city maps from tourist offices, though Google Maps are vastly superior (simply print them off at an internet café or before you leave home).
-Eicher has a series of glossy, A–Z-style books (Delhi, Mumbai, Kolkata, Chennai and Bengaluru (Bangalore) only), produced in India and available at all good bookstores.
+You can sometimes get larger-scale city maps from tourist offices, though Google Maps or OpenStreetMap are vastly superior (simply print them off at an internet café or before you leave home).
+Eicher has a growing series of glossy City Maps and city Road Maps produced in India and available at all good bookstores.

 As for trekking maps, the US Army Map Service produced maps in the 1960s which, with a scale of 1:250,000, remain sufficiently accurate on topography, but are of course outdated on the latest road developments.
 Most other maps you can buy are based on these, and they’re still the best available for most of the Himalayan regions.
 Leomann Maps (1:200,000) also cover the northwest Himalayan regions.
 These are not contour maps and are therefore better for planning and basic reference than for trekking.
 The Survey of India publishes a rather poor 1:250,000 series for trekkers in the Uttarakhand Himalayas – simplified versions of their own infinitely more reliable maps, produced for the military, which are absolutely impossible for an outsider to get hold of.

-India’s unit of currency is the rupee, usually abbreviated “Rs” and divided into a hundred paise.
+India’s unit of currency is the rupee, usually abbreviated ₹ and divided into a hundred paise.
 Almost all money is paper, with notes of 5, 10, 20, 50, 100, 500 and 1000 rupees.
-Coins in circulation are 1, 2, 5 and 10 rupees, the latter two gradually replacing the paper versions.
+Coins in circulation are 1, 2, 5 and 10 rupees, the latter two gradually replacing the paper versions, plus (rarely seen) 50 paise.
 Note that it’s technically illegal to take rupees in or out of India (although they are widely available at overseas forexes), so you might want to wait until you arrive before changing money.

 Banknotes, especially lower denominations, can get into a terrible state.
 Don’t accept torn banknotes, since no one else will be prepared to take them and you’ll be left saddled with the things, though you can change them at the Reserve Bank of India and large branches of other big banks.
 Don’t pass them on to beggars; they can’t use them either, so it amounts to an insult.

 Large denominations can also be a problem, as change is usually in short supply.
 Many Indian people cannot afford to keep much lying around, and you shouldn’t necessarily expect shopkeepers or rickshaw-wallahs to have it (and they may – as may you – try to hold onto it if they do).
-Larger notes – like the Rs500 note – are good for travelling with and can be changed for smaller denominations at hotels and other suitable establishments.
-A word of warning – the Rs500 note looks remarkably similar to the Rs100 note.
+Larger notes can be changed for smaller denominations at hotels and other suitable establishments.

 ATMs, cards and travellers’ cheques

-The easiest way to access your money in India is with plastic, though it’s a good idea to also have some backup in the form of cash or travellers’ cheques.
+The easiest way to access your money in India is with plastic, though it’s a good idea to also have some backup in the form of cash.
 You will find ATMs at main banks in all major towns, cities and tourist areas, though your card issuer may well add a foreign transaction fee, and the Indian bank will also levy a small charge, generally around Rs25.

 Credit cards are accepted for payment at major hotels, top restaurants, some shops and airline offices, but virtually nowhere else.
 American Express, MasterCard and Visa are the likeliest to be accepted.
 Beware of people making extra copies of the receipt, in order to fraudulently bill you later; always insist that the transaction is made before your eyes.